connectivecpp/utility-rack/README.md

 ## Utility Rack Release Status

-Release 1.0 is under development as of August 2018, awaiting CMake completion and testing under multiple compilers and platforms.
+Release 1.0 is under development as of August 2018, awaiting CMake config file completion and testing under multiple compilers and platforms.

 Release notes and upcoming development plans are [available here](doc/release.md).